nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/tracking/README.md

 * Possible input modalities are camera, lidar and radar.
 * We perform online tracking [2].
 This means that the tracker may only use past and current, but not future sensor data.
 * Noisy object detections are provided below (including for the test split), but do not have to be used.
-* We split the existing training set in `train_detect` and `train_track`.
-This is to make sure that the detector and tracker are not trained on the same data, which may lead to problems as the detector may be overfitting to the training set.
-The use of these subsplits is entirely optional.
 * At inference time users may use all past sensor data and ego poses from the current scene, but not from a previous scene.
 At training time there are no restrictions.

 ### General rules